Defiant Hongkongers Commemorate Tiananmen Square Massacre Despite Ban

 “If that happens, some people will surely find creative ways to keep the tradition of commemoration alive,” he says, “but in subtler ways than a big gathering at Victoria Park.”

-Yet this year, even with the event technically banned, thousands of flickering candles once again illuminated faces young and old in Victoria Park.
+This year, even with the annual event technically banned, thousands of flickering candles once again illuminated faces young and old in Victoria Park.
 During the moment of mourning, they all fell silent.

-There was not a police officer in sight.
+Vigil attendees vowed to keep up the tradition of the candlelight rally, whatever happens.
+“I will never forget,” says a man who identified himself as Uncle Chan, 75. ” If next year we cannot come here, we can use another place to continue to remember this day.”